 There are two semesters of Fluency and one semester of Critique classes.
-After completing both semesters of fluency, you may enroll in art history and liberal arts classes.
-At this time, you will also take two semesters of EIS Tutorials.
-Tutorials are best taken during the same semesters as FYS: English I and FYS: English II.
+After completing both semesters of fluency, you may enroll in Art History and Liberal Arts classes.
+You will also take two semesters of EIS Tutorials.
+Tutorials are most effective when taken during the same semesters as FYS: English I and FYS: English II.
 A typical schedule looks like this:

 - 1st Term: 2-3 Studio, EIS Fluency I, EIS Critique